girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/Vue/Week 3/Class_Binding.md

-Here, it will render that **active is true** and text - warning is false but if class list got updated then text - warning can become true.
+Here,when GWOCObject is in that div it means that it will render that **active** data property is true and text - warning is false but if class list got updated and that class got removed then all the data property will become false .